-Name of Church: Date Submitted: Name of pastor reviewing the form: If there is an associate pastor, has the for Yes No m been reviewed with the associate pastor?
-Names of church leaders who have review wed the form:
+Name of Church: Date Submitted:

+Name of pastor reviewing the form:If there is an associate pastor, has the form been n reviewed with the associate pastor?
+Yes No

+Names of church leaders who have reviewed the e form:

+SPRC Chairperson

-SPRC Chairperson Outgoing Pastor Incoming Pastor
+Outgoing Pastor Incoming Pastor

-10. What additional information is it important for the superintendent to be aware of?
+11. What additional information is it important for the superintendent to be aware of?

-A copy of this report should be provided to the outgoing pastor, the incoming pastor, the SPRC and the Regional Administrator by July 1, 2023.
-An updated report should be provided by September 1, 2023.
+A copy of this report should be provided to the outgoing pastor, the incoming pastor, the SPRC and the Regional Administrator by July 1, 2025.
+An updated report should be provided by September 1, 2025.